mrscotty/vagbox-suse-studio/README.md

 * Creating a base vagrant box from the VirtualBox image
 * Re-boxing the vagrant box with remaining prerequisites for myperl / openxpki

+The contents of this repository are:

+* ex/       scripts used to do the dirty work
+* cache/    location of cached files (i.e. openssl tarball, oracle rpm)

 # Creating the Initial Appliance (OVF Image)

 NOTE: To skip configuring the appliance manually, just visit the